codeschool-projects/CodeBreakerProject/README.md

 # Work in progress

 Please note, at this time this project is not yet complete.
 While you are welcome to watch this project grow, at this point it's not yet ready for use.
-Thank you for your interest in Codeschool Projects!
+Thank you for your interest in Code School Projects!

-# Use Javascript to Create a "Code Breaker" Game
+# Use JavaScript to Create a "Code Breaker" Game

-You'll build a Code Breaker game using Javascript.
+You'll build a Code Breaker game using JavaScript.
 The game will randomly generate a hidden code and the player gets 10 attempts to guess that code based on provided feedback. (based off the Mastermind board game)

 <!-- Place Screen Shot of game here -->